emmaclinton/emmaclinton.github.io/DSM_sql/dsm.md

 **Fig. 1.** A map of planned/unplanned development in Dar es Salaam (adapted from [Bhanjee and Zhang (2018)](https://www.researchgate.net/publication/325445730_Mapping_Latest_Patterns_of_Urban_Sprawl_in_Dar_es_Salaam_Tanzania)).

 It is probable that these unplanned developments involve little consideration of public greenspace access.
 This explains the pattern of generally decreased greenspace access and prevalence as distance from the city center increases.
-A more centralized form of development with greater government and planning activity would be highly useful to rectify the lack of greenspace access in areas away from the coastal and urban center.
+A more centralized form of development with greater government involvement and organized planning activity, preferably with community participation, would be highly useful to rectify the lack of greenspace access in areas away from the coastal and urban center.
+[A recent study](http://dcc.go.tz/storage/app/uploads/public/5db/aef/cf8/5dbaefcf875ec366483118.pdf) from the Helmholtz Centre for Environmental Research and ICLEI Local Governments for Sustainability states that

+>"Protecting and enhancing urban greenspaces
+>provides huge benefits
+>related to DSM’s growth.
+For example, it improves
+>community health, reduces the city’s vulnerability
+>to climate change, and it likely saves future costs
+>for water supply, for sustainable livelihoods,
+>and for a truly enjoyable city.
+Authorities should
+>therefore further prioritize the maintenance and
+>conservation of greenspace."

+To improve urban resiliency and environemental justice in Dar es Salaaam, there should be a greater focus on development of accessible greenspaces.

 ![Percent of Residences with Access to Greenspace by Ward](/assets/wardPct_DSM.png) **Fig. 2.** A map of percent of residences within 0.25km of a greenspace in Dar es Salaam.